-When it comes to kitchen doors the usual advice is to never mix and match and to keep everything in one colour and in one material – however there is one very big exception to that rule and that is mixing cream doors with woodgrain units.
-In fact you can update your kitchen easily by adding new cream kitchen doors to your existing woodgrain cabinets, giving your kitchen an immediate lift in no time and for a very reasonable price.
+When it comes to kitchen doors, the usual advice is to never mix and match and to keep everything in one colour and in one material.
+However, there is one very big exception to that rule and that is mixing cream doors with woodgrain units.
+In fact, you can update your kitchen easily by adding new cream kitchen doors to your existing woodgrain cabinets.
+This will give your kitchen an immediate lift in no time and for a very reasonable price.

 Woodgrain kitchen doors, whether they are oak, beech or walnut can start to look a little dated as they age.
 This is especially true it they are matched with traditional style tiling and worktops.
 The room can often feel dark and boring due to the way that woodgrain can absorb the light.
 However all is not lost.

-Cream is the one colour which will match well with nearly all woods and has the effect of brightening the room and casting light while blending in.
-Cream has a traditional feel to it, as does woodgrain and it is a clean colour making your kitchen look new again.
+Cream is the one colour which will match well with nearly all woods.
+It also has the effect of brightening the room and casting light while blending in.
+Cream has a traditional feel to it, as does woodgrain.
+It is a clean colour and will help makd your kitchen look new again.

 Which style to choose?